Ryo4499/JavaDockerTemplate/README.md

 # JavaDockerTemplate

 This is a Java Docker Template.
-The java user in the container is bound on uid and gid of a local machine user.
+The container is bind on specified a local machine user by `.env` file.
-It's to specified in `.env` file.
 Also, this directory bind to volumes.

 Base Images: